I love messing around with my own hair and sharing hair tips and tricks with others.

-- Let the mixture cool until it start solidifying.
+- Let the mixture cool until it starts solidifying.

 - Before it becomes completely solid, whip it until it acquires a whipped cream texture.
-It shouldn't take that long, about 4 to 5 minutes of continuous whipping.
+It shouldn't take that long and should be ready after about 4 to 5 minutes of continuous whipping.

-My hair is wavy, and this mixture has really defined my waves, made my hair super soft and manageable.
+My hair is wavy, and this mixture has really defined my waves and made my hair super soft and manageable.
 Now I can't stop touching my hair.

 Cocoa butter and shea butter

 Mix and follow the same whipping procedure as above.

 Other Articles You Might Like